 We are a biopharmaceutical company engaged in the discovery, development and delivery of biologic therapeutic products aimed at treating patients with severe and life-threatening disease states, including hematologic and neurologic diseases, transplant rejection, cancer and autoimmune disorders.
-Our marketed product Soliris is the first therapy approved for the treatment of patients with paroxysmal nocturnal hemoglobinuria, or PNH, a rare, life-threatening blood disorder.
+Our marketed product Soliris® (eculizumab) is the first therapy approved for the treatment of patients with paroxysmal nocturnal hemoglobinuria, or PNH.

-Soliris® (eculizumab) is designed to inhibit a specific aspect of the complement component of the immune system, and thereby treat inflammation related to chronic hematologic and neurological disorders, transplant rejection, and autoimmune disorders.
+Soliris is designed to inhibit a specific aspect of the complement component of the immune system, and thereby treat inflammation related to chronic hematologic and neurological disorders, transplant rejection, and autoimmune disorders.
 Soliris is a humanized antibody that blocks complement activity for one to two weeks after a single dose at the doses currently prescribed.
 The initial indication for which we received approval for Soliris is PNH.
 PNH is a rare, debilitating and life-threatening, acquired genetic deficiency blood disorder defined by the destruction of red blood cells, or hemolysis.
 The chronic hemolysis in patients with PNH may be associated with life-threatening thromboses, recurrent pain, kidney disease, disabling fatigue, impaired quality of life, severe anemia, pulmonary hypertension, shortness of breath and intermittent episodes of dark-colored urine (hemoglobinuria).

-In March 2007, the U.S. Food and Drug Administration, or FDA, granted approval for our lead product Soliris.
+In March 2007, the U.S. Food and Drug Administration, or FDA, granted approval for Soliris, for the treatment of patients with PNH.
 We began commercial sale of Soliris in the United States during April 2007.

 In June 2007, the European Commission, or E.C., approved the use of Soliris for patients with PNH in the European Union, which also serves as the basis for approval in Iceland and Norway.
 Subsequently, we engaged with appropriate authorities on the operational, reimbursement, price approval and funding processes that are separately required in each country and have initiated commercialization in those countries where this process has been completed.
 In several countries outside the United States, we continue meaningful sales to individual patients through approved named-patient programs.
+In September 2008, the British government notified the Company that they will begin reimbursement of Soliris on a national level beginning in the second quarter of 2009.

 We have submitted an application for marketing authorization in Australia for Soliris for the treatment of patients with PNH.
 The application was accepted for priority review.
-Soliris has received Orphan Drug Designation in Australia, which provides certain regulatory and filing fee advantages, including market exclusivity for several years in the event of approval.
+Soliris has received Orphan Drug Designation in Australia, which provides certain regulatory and filing fee advantages, including market exclusivity for several years once approved.